I still get to choose

 Quick catch up on my life.

 Anorexia’s voice managed to find the speakers I had hidden and turned up the volume.
-Hate the death metal music genre.
+I hate the death metal music genre.
 It was terrifying.
 Where did it come from ?
 I mean, I ended 2015 on a high.
 So much to look ahead too with my

 the eating disorder support and recovery group